uholeschak/ediabaslib/docs/EdiabasLib.simulation_file.md

 ### ECU address
 With the extended syntax the ECU address could be specified in every section entry.
 Intis case section name has to be prefixed by the ecu address in hex:`[<ECU addr>.<section name>]`.
-The address is either the 8 bit ECU address or the 16 bit CAN address in case of the UDS protocol.
+The address is either the 8 bit ECU address or the 16 bit CAN address in case of the UDS ISO 14229 protocol.

 ### Request value matching
 The request values could be matched by a mask combined with an operator.